sergiozc/signal-processing-scripts/README.md

 - Image enhancement and 2D filters

 # DVB-T
-This macro implements the decoding of a DVB-T channel.
+This macro implements the decoding of a DVB-T channel, visualizing TPS carriers.
 PD: The signal is not provided but it can be recorded by a RTL-SDR The code can be found at "DVB-T/" directory.